 Merging with the City would cut Wilkinsburg property taxes by 48% and dramatically expand the number of programs for renters, landlords, homeowners, and homebuyers.
 The City of Pittsburgh has a broader tax base, which helps distribute the cost of essential service and makes it possible to provide housing resources that a Borough the size of Wilkinsburg cannot offer.

 If we don’t make a plan for housing, we risk losing our diverse community.
-While Wilkinsburg is a predominantly Black community, the Black population has declined by 19% in the past 10 years, while the white population increased by 28%.
+While Wilkinsburg is a predominantly Black community, the Black population has declined by 21% in the past 10 years, while the white population has increased.
 We need a deliberate housing strategy that prioritizes investment in a range of housing options—safe, affordable living spaces that meet the needs of residents across income levels.
 Housing stability is critical to the well-being of our community.
 It won’t happen without a plan.
 We need to work together proactively to create a path to stabilizing our community and prioritizing the needs of our current residents.

 What does the City have to offer that might change our housing situation?